mark2devel/mark2/README.md

 ### Missing process information in the right side panel

 This usually happens when the `psutils` module is installed incorrectly or for the wrong python version.
 You should double check you installed it properly using `pip install psutil` on ubunutu or install it manually in the python 2 environment

-### mark2 has some sort of python error or exception upon starting

-This can happen for a few reasons but the most likely reason is you are trying to run mark2 using python 3.
-In the terminal, run `python -V`, ensure that it is a version of Python 2 (Python 2.7 is best).
-If for some reason the above command says python 3, you need to change your system to point the `python` command to a python 2 install.
-Once you point the python command to the correct python version, you'll have to install all the requirements again.
-Once you do that, you shouldn't have python errors when running mark2.